-The community of Harrow has limited physical activity opportunities and would benefit from enhancement of the existing trail to cater for both locals and visitors. \
+The community of Harrow has limited physical activity opportunities and would benefit from enhancement of the existing trail to cater for both locals and visitors. \ office of theor trimmeror officiones enter

 There are existing trails in Dergholm State Park which offer opportunity for enhancement and further promotion through cooperation with Parks Victoria.